ronaldbosma/track-availability-in-app-insights/demos/demo-availability-tests.md

 #### Logic App Workflow Test Result

-Show details of a test executed from an Logic App Workflow.
+Show details of a test executed from a Logic App Workflow.

 1. Select the `Logic App Workflow - Backend API Status` test.
 1. Click on either `Successful` or `Failed`.